-I’m addicted to the smart home, but have struggled for years to find a solution for our heater.
+I’m addicted to the smart home, but have struggled for years to find a solution for our heater in San Francisco, USA.
 Nest wouldn’t work.
 Here’s how I resolved it.

 My thermostat is old and analog.
 I wish I had a Nest